cmeredit/ProjectEuler/ProjectEuler-Scala/src/main/scala/io/github/cmeredit/problem32/README.md

 For example, 6 and 8 are incompatible since the product of any two numbers that end in 6 and 8 will end in 8.
 In our actual solution, we compute these automatically.

+Remark: Ultimately, this digit compatibility reduction leaves us with 15,120 possible pandigital identities to check.
+Much better than the
+10 million (or even 30 thousand) we started with!